-- 4.4: Double line striping of 2 feet on center has not been satisfied. - 7.1: The Planning Commission is tasked with determining if the variation in horizontal lap siding for the garage gables on the four-unit buildings and the shingle pattern garage gable siding on the three-unit buildings in combination with the alternating color palates is sufficient to meet this Condition. - 7.3: An inventory of trees along the northern buffer has not been submitted.
-Therefore, staff do not have sufficient evidence to verify if this Condition has been met in its entirety. - The minimum tree requirement along the 37th and Oak Street frontages has been met. - 7.7: Sufficient details have not been submitted regarding the recreational open space and sufficient evidence has not been submitted to support the recreational need these spaces are intended to be developed for or that the amenities provided are durable and high quality.
+- 4.4: Double line striping of 2 feet on center has not been satisfied to be satisfied with Condition 1 - 7.1: The Planning Commission is tasked with determining if the variation in horizontal lap siding for the garage gables on the four-unit buildings and the shingle pattern garage gable siding on the three unit buildings in combination with the alternating color palates is sufficient to meet this Condition.
+Conditions of approval have been included related to garage door color based on Planning Commission discretion and garage gable shingle patterns to break up long expanses.
+This condition has been met with Conditions 5, 7 and 8. - 7.3: An inventory of trees along the northern buffer has not been submitted.
+Therefore, staff do not have sufficient evidence to verify if this Condition has been met in its entirety.
+This condition has been satisfied with Conditions 3 and 4.

+The minimum tree requirement along the 37th and Oak Street frontages has been met.

+7.7: Sufficient details have not been submitted regarding the recreational open space and amenities to review the proposed recreation need being met and the quality of amenities.
+This condition has been satisfied with Conditions 9 through 17 sufficient evidence has not been submitted to support the recreational need these spaces are intended to be developed for or that the amenities provided are durable and high quality.